LuxImagingAI/URT/README.md

 # Changelog
 Only the last version updates are indicated here.
 The full changelog can be found in the CHANGELOG.md.

+## [2.0.1] - 2024.05.07
+### Added
+- Bidsmaps for Brain-Tumor-Progression, QIN-Brain-DSC-MRI

+### Changed
+- Bidsmap for RIDER NEURO MRI
+- Changed URL for token request of the TCIA downloader (previous URL does not work anymore)
+- Switched to Bidscoin version 4.3.2
+- Perfusion now under "extra_data"

 ## [2.0.0] - 2024.03.08